abse4411/projz_renpy_translation/README.md

 ## 1.Startup (Optional)

 > **🚨Note🚨**<br />
-> Yon can get an EXE file from projz-Winndows_VX.X.X.zip in [Release](https://github.com/abse4411/projz_renpy_translation/releases).
+> Yon can get an main.exe in [Release](https://github.com/abse4411/projz_renpy_translation/releases) to run this tool.
 It only works on Windows OS.

 After installing python 3.8, use pip to install the dependencies: